Website and Document Localisation

 Sometimes documents need more than a direct translation.
 Differences in culture and language can impact significantly on your translated communications, making the difference between a successful international marketing campaign, or a project that needs a great deal of help to succeed abroad.

 By using highly experienced native language linguists, GSI is able to ensure that your ‘message’ is received the right way, no matter what country or region it is intended for.

 With our head office in London, our forte is British English.
 We can work with project material directly from non-British English variants, or combine localisation with translation from other languages.

-With offices in Skopje and Bucharest, our additional core strength is localisation for the Balkan region, be it in Albanian, Bosnian, Bulgarian, Croatian, Greek, Macedonian, Serbian, Romanian, Hungarian, Slovene, Serbo-Croatian, Turkish, Kurdish, or other regional languages.
+With offices in Skopje and Bucharest, our additional core strength is localisation for the Balkan region, be it in Albanian, Bosnian, Bulgarian, Croatian, Greek, North Macedonian, Serbian, Romanian, Hungarian, Slovene, Serbo-Croatian, Turkish, Kurdish, or other regional languages.